Safety and Efficacy of Allogeneic MSCs in Promoting T-regulatory Cells in Patients With Small Abdominal Aortic Aneurysms (VIVAAA)

 Intravenous infusion of 3 million allogeneic MSCs/kg

 In a randomized fashion, the Plasmalyte A will be shipped to the performance site where it will be thawed and administered.
 The Plasmalyte A will be administered within 4 hours to subjects in a monitored setting with telemetry and pulse oximetry as will be performed on active groups in order to protect the blinding of this study.
 Patients will be pre-medicated with hydrocortisone and diphenhydramine.
 All subjects will be monitored throughout the infusion procedure with vital signs and pulse oximetry at 15 minutes prior to infusion and ending 2 hours post procedure.
 They will also be evaluated for clinical signs of pulmonary distress.
-All patients will be admitted overnight for continued observation.
-The patient will be examined the following day and discharged home.
+Subjects will be discharged 2 hours post-infusion if no signs of complications.

 Intravenous infusion of Plasmalyte A (placebo)